Special educational needs and disabilities

 The support we offer

-Our team are trained in a wide range of specialisms as identified in the SEND information report (linked below).
+Our team are trained in a wide range of specialisms as identified in the SEND information report.

-We provide individual programmes of support for pupils to help them overcome a number of issues, such as literacy difficulties, including dyslexia; numeracy difficulties; working memory; emotional and social difficulties; and communication and interaction difficulties.
+We provide individual programmes of support for pupils to help them overcome a number of issues, such as literacy difficulties, including dyslexia; numeracy difficulties; working memory; and communication and interaction difficulties.

 We also offer support within subject teaching, with particular focus on core subjects.